What is the German Curricular Stream (Gymnasialer Bildungsgang)

 How is the Gymnasialer Bildungsgang organised?

-- Increased amount of German lessons and subject teaching in German in selected subjects:
+- Increased number of German lessons and subject teaching through German in selected subjects:

-- History, Biology (and Chemistry) lessons in German
+- History, Biology (and Chemistry) lessons through German

 - No lessons in the timetabled English language Science curriculum in years 7-9; however, students can access voluntary supplementary English language Science after school; in 10th class (TY) revision Science modules are taught through English.

 - Intensive support for and supervision of the participating students

 - No Sprachdiplom I exam in year 9

 - Fulfilment of the requirements of the KMK